A Extensive Overview of Clip Video Editor

 Overloading Projects

-A typical misstep in Clip Video Editor is adding excess complexity:
+A typical misstep in Clip Video Editor is adding too many effects:

 Ignoring Audio